DataMapper Component

 Configure the Number Component

 The Number component is where your end-user enters their salary.
-Depending on your end-user's input, the system records them as having qualified or not.
+Depending on the end-user's input, the system records them as qualified or not.

 A |